 The economy of Medieval Europe was based primarily on farming, but as time went by trade and industry became more important, towns grew in number and size, and merchants became more important.

 Like all pre-industrial societies, medieval Europe had a predominantly agricultural economy.
-The basic economic unit was the large manorial estate, managed by its lord and his officials.
-These were self-sufficient to a great extent, growing their own crops, keeping their own cattle, making their own bread, cheese, beer or wine; and their inhabitants as far as possible making and repairing their own equipment, clothes, cottages, furniture and all the necessities of life.
+The basic economic unit was the manor, managed by its lord and his officials.
+This was, in the early Middle Ages especially, a largely self-sufficient farming estate, with its peasant inhabitants growing their own crops, keeping their own cattle, making their own bread, cheese, beer or wine, and as far as possible making and repairing their own equipment, clothes, cottages, furniture and all the necessities of life.

-Surplus produce was sold at the nearest market, where equipment which could not be made or maintained in the manor workshops, or luxuries unavailable locally, could be purchased.
+Surplus produce was sold at the nearest market town, where equipment which could not be made or maintained in the manor workshops, or luxuries unavailable locally, could be purchased.
 Here craftsmen and shopkeepers such as cobblers, tailors, costermongers, tinkers, smiths and others plied their trades.

 Most industry in medieval Europe was carried out on a very small scale and was closely related to farming, either processing its produce or servicing its needs.
 Much of this was carried out within rural villages rather than in towns.
 Brewing, milling, baking bread, cheese-making, spinning, weaving, making clothes, tanning leather and making shoes, belts, woodworking, smithying and building and maintaining cottages, barns and other buildings, all were done by the villagers themselves within their own households.
 Some of this work required skilled specialists, but even these had their own field strips which they worked for much of their time.

 Examples of large-scale industrial units were the salt-mines of central Europe, stone quarries in various places, and shipbuilding, especially in the larger ports.
 At Venice, the Arsenal was a huge complex of shipbuilding and armaments manufacture, employing thousands of workers.